Buttery Melting Moments Cookies Recipe

 Pro tip – We do not want to activate the gluten in our dough.
 So do not overmix when you add the flour mixture. - Then, transfer the dough to the refrigerator to chill for 15 to 20 minutes.

-Pro tip - Chilling will prevent the dough from spreading too much. - Preheat oven at 350°F / 177°C / Gas Mark 4.
+Pro tip – Chilling will prevent the dough from spreading too much. - Preheat the oven to 350°F / 177°C / Gas Mark 4.
 Line two baking sheets with parchment paper or a silicone mat.

 - Next, roll the cookie dough into about 1-inch balls.